ptliddle/PythonAccessUtil/README.md

 ### Usage

+NOTE: As of Jan 2023 i am not aware of any app that has tried to make it into the AppStore utilizing this package.
+If you try please let me know

+Make sure you allow libraries to be loaded without validaion by going to your App Target and checking `Disable Library Validation` under `Signing & Capabilities->Hardened Runtime->Runtime Exceptions`

 Create an instance of `PythonSetup(suggestedPythonLibPath:)` optionally handing it the suggested location to find the Python libraries.
 If no suggested path is entered it will default to suggesting `/usr/local/bin/python3/lib`

 Instantiation of the PythonSetup object should be done before using any class or struct within a file that imports PythonKit.